Lumaeris/vedaos/README.md

 ## Interesting images

-Here's a lil list of images that were done my friendos! :D
+Here's a lil list of images that were done by my friendos! :D

 - [Zirconium](https://github.com/zirconium-dev/zirconium) - THE Niri bootc image.
 It already does have some users!
 - [XeniaOS](https://github.com/XeniaMeraki/XeniaOS) - Also a Niri bootc image, but this time using [Arch bootc](https://github.com/bootcrew/arch-bootc) image.
 Highly experimental.